Download MP3 Audio Track

 “Duty done is the soul’s fireside” (Robert Browning).

-YOU’D BE HARD PUT TO NAME A BETTER FEELING THAN THE FEELING OF KNOWING YOU’VE DONE WHAT WAS RIGHT.
+YOU’D BE HARD PUT TO NAME A BETTER FEELING THAN THAT OF KNOWING YOU’VE DONE WHAT WAS RIGHT.
 The simple knowledge that we’ve acted with integrity, doing to the best of our ability the thing that most needed to be done, is not only one of life’s greatest pleasures, but it’s also one that’s widely available.
-This is a “fireside” anyone can enjoy at the end of the day.
+Anyone can enjoy this “fireside” at the end of the day.

-It’s never entirely accurate to say we had no choice but to do a wrong thing.
-Responsibility literally means “response-ability,” the ability to respond.
+It’s never entirely accurate to say we had no choice but to do a deed that was wrong.
+Responsibility means “response-ability,” the ability to respond.
 As free moral agents, we’re able to choose our response, no matter what the circumstances may be that confront us and call for a decision.
-We’re never responsible for doing anything that is impossible; we’re only held accountable for doing what we can — and nothing that’s truly within our duty is ever out of our reach.
+And we’re never obligated to do anything that’s impossible; we’re only held accountable for doing what we can — nothing that’s truly within our duty is ever out of our reach.
 “I ought, therefore I can” is how Immanuel Kant put it.

-Most of us want to be treated as responsible people are treated.
-But the key to responsible treatment is being responsible.
+Most of us want to be treated the way responsible people are treated.
+But the key to being treated that way is simply to be a responsible person!
 A reputation for responsibility has to be gotten the old-fashioned way: it has to be earned.
-And having been earned, it has to be maintained carefully.
-When we violate the principles of responsibility and accountability, it takes a long time to repair the damage we’ve done to our name.
+And having been earned, it has to be carefully maintained.
+When we violate the principles of responsibility and accountability, it takes a long time to repair the damage we’ve done to the way people perceive us.

-Responsibility is often looked at as a negative word these days, along with obligation, duty, and similar words.
+Responsibility is often viewed as a negative concept these days, along with obligation, duty, and similar ideas.
 But doing our duty need not be a dreary business.
-If we choose, we can listen appreciatively to the voice of conscience.
-It’s mostly a matter of how we see life: is it something to be refused or something to be received?
+If we choose, we can listen to the voice of conscience appreciatively, instead of grudgingly or disdainfully.
+It’s mostly a matter of how we see life.
+Is it something to be refused or something to be received?

 I slept and dreamed that life was joy,